mlwin-de/BenchEmbedd/README.md

 ## Introduction
-This repository contains a Benchmark for link prediction using the [HOBBIT platform](https://project-hobbit.eu/outcomes/hobbit-platform/).
-The HOBBIT platform is a distributed FAIR benchmarking platform designed for the evaluation of a Linked Data lifecycle.
+This repository contains a benchmark for link prediction using the [HOBBIT platform](https://project-hobbit.eu/outcomes/hobbit-platform/).
+The HOBBIT platform is a distributed FAIR benchmarking platform designed for the evaluation of a linked data lifecycle.

 This repository also contains the 'TransE' model as an example system for link prediction.
 Follow the instructions of this ReadMe to install the benchmark locally and write your own link prediction system to benchmark it and compare it with other link prediction systems.